-You can share some details about how you anticipate you would respond to the situation, but the best answers to situational interview questions provide concrete examples of how you handled a similar situation on the job.
+You can share some details about how you anticipate you would respond to a situation, but the best answers to situational interview questions provide concrete examples of how you handled similar situations on the job.
 That way, you're providing the interviewer with solid information based on real-life circumstances that you dealt with successfully.

 Sample Situational Interview Questions and Answers

 - What problems have you encountered at work?
-Describe how you dealt with them. - Best Answers
+Describe how you dealt with them.

-- Describe a time when your workload was heavy and how you handled it. - Best Answers
+- Describe a time when your workload was heavy and how you handled it.